MadhulikaTanuboddi/dropwizard-helloworld/README.md

 dropwizard-helloworld
 =====================
-Madhulika: This is to test the call back from GitHub server in the log - sep 28/2013 TESTING
+Madhulika Tanuboddi: This is to test the call back from GitHub server in the log - sep 28/2013

 $ mvn clean package

 $ bin/run.sh